theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - F. The code does not compile.

 ### A11.
+E. Line 6 adds 1 to `total` because `substring()` includes the starting index but not the ending index.
+Line 7 adds 0 to `total`.
+Line 8 is a problem: Java does not allow the indexes to be specified in reverse order and the code throws a `StringIndexOutOfBoundsException`.

 ### Q12.
 What is the result of the following code?
 (Choose all that apply)
 ```java